South Australian Housing Trust

 Probationary lease agreements

-All new Housing SA tenancies begin with tenants placed on a 12 month probationary lease agreement.
+All new Housing SA tenants are offered a 12 month probationary lease agreement.

 Fixed term lease agreements